PushpakKhadke/Ineuron-Full-Stack-JavaScript-2.0/Projects/FSJS 2.0 Project 03/README.md

 # Full Stack JavaScript Bootcamp 2.0 ( Project 3 )
 ### 💻 Website name : `Fashion Hub`
 <br>
 In This Project, I used flexbox and position properties.
-I learned many new things for and first time using the new CSS: Selector and Position ( Relative and Absolute ).
+I learned many new things for and first time using the new CSS: Selector and Position ( Relative and Absolute ).<br>
 Time : 2 Hour
 <br>
 <br>